Automattic/wp-calypso/packages/composite-checkout/README.md

 When the payment button is pressed, the form data will be validated and submitted in a way appropriate to the payment method.
 If there is a problem with either validation or submission, or if the payment method's service returns an error, the `onFailure` prop on `Checkout` will be called with an object describing the error.

-If the payment method succeeds, the `onSuccess` prop will be called instead.
+If the payment method succeeds, the `onPaymentComplete` prop will be called instead.

 Some payment methods may require a redirect to an external site.
-If that occurs, the `failureRedirectUrl` and `successRedirectUrl` props on `Checkout` will be used instead of the `onFailure` and `onSuccess` callbacks.
+If that occurs, the `failureRedirectUrl` and `successRedirectUrl` props on `Checkout` will be used instead of the `onFailure` and `onPaymentComplete` callbacks.
 All four props are required.

 ## Steps